How To Grow & Care For Clematis

 - Clematis grows best in loose, well-draining soil.

-- Work plenty of compost into the soil prior to planting.
+- Work plenty of compost into the soil before planting.

 - Position the crown of the plant, where the root meets the stem, 1-2 inches below the surface of the soil.